CIA-Oceanix/GeoTrackNet/README.md

 ### Contact

 This code is a raw version of MultitaskAIS.
-We are sorry for not providing a clean version of the code, it will be maintained and obtimized.
+We are sorry for not providing a clean version of the code, but it will be maintained and obtimized.
 For any questions/issues, please contact Duong NGUYEN via van.nguyen1@imt-atlantique.fr